WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

 ## Lab Overview

-In this lab we're going to build a simple and practical circuit to read a resistive sensor.
+In this lab, we're going to build a simple and practical circuit to read a resistive sensor.
 Our sensor will be a photoresistor which will measure the amount of light available, but the steps and process are the same no matter what kind of resistive sensor is used.

 ### Requirements